 Volunteers are essential to our program.
 Volunteers are mainly needed during in class lessons to assist our horses and riders.
 Typically we have three volunteers for each lesson and anyone at the minimum age of 14 is welcome to volunteer.
 No horse experience required as we will teach you everything you need to know.

 The minimum time commitment is about 2 hours per week for the duration of a 4-6 week session.
 We offer classes Tuesday through Saturday.
 We encourage our volunteers to choose a day and time that works best with their schedule in order to strive for consistency for our riders in that particular session.
-To volunteer you will need to attend a volunteer training (approximtely 2 hours), we offer these trainings at various times throughout the year (see below for dates).
+To volunteer you will need to attend a volunteer training (approximtely 2 hours), we offer these trainings at various times throughout the year.
 During this training you will learn about Spirit TRC, our facility and methods for grooming, tacking, leading, sidewalking, mounting and dismounting.

 Christi Anderson, 509.607.3465

 How old do I have to be to volunteer?

 You must be at least 14 years old to volunteer.
 If you are under 18 years old, you will need to have a parent or legal guardian sign the volunteer release form.